nondejus/AwesomeUnityCommunity/README.md

 * [demilib](https://github.com/Demigiant/demilib "") - A library of various utilities and tools for Unity (alpha).
 * [MathUtilities](https://github.com/zalo/MathUtilities "") - A collection of some of the neat math and physics tricks that I've collected over the last few years.
 * [unity3d-console](https://github.com/mikelovesrobots/unity3d-console "") - Quake-style console plugin for Unity3d.
+* [UnityIngameDebugConsole](https://github.com/yasirkula/UnityIngameDebugConsole "") - A uGUI based console to see debug messages and execute commands during gameplay in Unity.
 * [graph-visualizer](https://github.com/Unity-Technologies/graph-visualizer "") - Visualizer for your Playable graphs.
+* [unity-utilities](https://github.com/TobiasWehrum/unity-utilities "") - A collection of Unity3D scripts I've been sharing between projects.
+* [Presentation](https://github.com/UnityTechnologies/Presentation "") - No need to switch to Power Point anymore.
+* [merino](https://github.com/radiatoryang/merino "") - A narrative design tool that lets you write Yarn scripts inside the Unity Editor
+* [Cradle](https://github.com/daterre/Cradle "") - Formerly UnityTwine, is a plugin for Unity that powers the storytelling side of a game.
+* [PerlinNoise](https://github.com/keijiro/PerlinNoise "") - 1D/2D/3D Perlin noise function for Unity.

 ## :wrench: Tools